 Once this passes an infected person usually feels fine for a number of years.

-However, unless they start treatment before the virus causes too much damage, as years go by they will usually start to suffer life-threatening illnesses such as:
+Unless they start treatment before the virus causes too much damage, as years go by they will usually start to suffer life-threatening illnesses (sometimes called 'AIDS-defining') such as:

 - tuberculosis (TB)

 This is because HIV is destroying cells (CD4 or T-cells) that our immune system needs to protect us from infections.

 It means a collection of illnesses (‘syndrome’) caused by a virus people pick up (‘acquire’) that makes their immune system get weak (‘immune deficiency’).